My Honest Review of a Celebrity Silhouette Balcony Cabin (With Photos)

 If you are wondering what a balcony cabin is like on Celebrity Silhouette, my review covers it all, from the layout and storage to the bathroom, balcony space and my honest experience of staying in one.

-As a solo traveller, I thought Celebrity Cruises would probably be out of my reach for a while, but sometimes a deal that seems too good to be true really does turn out to be true.
-That is how I found myself on a short taster cruise on Celebrity Silhouette.
+As a solo traveller, I never thought Celebrity Cruises would be within budget, but sometimes a deal that seems too good to be true really is true.
+When I spotted a short, no-solo-supplement sailing on Celebrity Silhouette, I decided to treat myself to a balcony cabin instead of my usual inside one.

 Before I get into the cabin itself, here’s a quick overview of the ship.

-Celebrity Silhouette launched in 2011 and had a big refurbishment in 2020.
-The cabins, restaurants and lounges were updated and the whole ship now has a modern, stylish feel.
-Compared to the UK-market ships I often sail on, the atmosphere felt more international but still welcoming.
+Celebrity Silhouette launched in 2011 and had a major refurbishment in 2020.
+The cabins, restaurants and lounges were all refreshed, giving the ship a modern, stylish feel.
+Compared to the UK-market ships I often sail on, the atmosphere felt more international but still very welcoming.

-Silhouette is a mid-sized ship that carries 2,902 passengers.
-There are 1,451 cabins onboard, most of which are ocean view or balcony, so the ship is definitely designed with sea views in mind.
+Silhouette is a mid-sized ship carrying around 2,900 passengers.
+There are 1,451 cabins onboard, most of which are ocean view or balcony, so the ship is clearly designed with sea views in mind.

-There is also a great choice of places to eat and drink.
-There are six speciality restaurants and twelve bars and lounges.
+There’s also a great choice of places to eat and drink, with six speciality restaurants and twelve bars and lounges.
 I tried several of them during my short cruise and really enjoyed them all.
-The Sunset Bar was my favourite spot for sailaway or an afternoon drink.
-I also ate at the Tuscan Grille, which ended up being the best meal I had on the whole cruise.
+The Sunset Bar quickly became my favourite spot for sailaway or an afternoon drink, and my dinner at the Tuscan Grille ended up being the best meal I had on the whole cruise.

 Read more: My guide to Celebrity Silhouette restaurants and bars